BS

 Here are 3 IQA Qualifications, each containing different levels of responsibilities:

-This qualification is the most basic of all others, and completely theoretical.
+This Level 4 Award in Understanding the Internal Quality Assurance of Assessment and Practices qualification is the most basic of all others, and completely theoretical.
 It would not, however, allow you to perform as a qualified internal quality assurer.
 But it is perfect to equip you with all the knowledge and understanding of the internal quality assurance requirements in an assessment process.
 Once completed, you will get a good idea of the concepts and techniques for monitoring and maintaining IQA within an organisation.
 This qualification is mostly relevant to individuals working in roles related to internal quality assurance within educational institutions or training providers, such as SIA training, vocational teaching etc.

-This qualification is generally suitable for individuals who have responsibilities related to monitoring and maintaining the quality of assessment processes, ensuring they meet the required standards and regulations, also perfect for those who aspire to become an internal verifier within an organisation.
+This Level 4 Award in the Internal Quality Assurance of Assessment Processes and Practices qualification is generally suitable for individuals who have responsibilities related to monitoring and maintaining the quality of assessment processes, ensuring they meet the required standards and regulations, also perfect for those who aspire to become an internal verifier within an organisation.
 Once completed, you can manage, maintain and evaluate the quality of the assessment.

-This is the ideal qualification if you want to become the lead IQA in your organisation; a stepping stone for individuals working towards their career growth.
+This Level 4 Certificate in Leading the Internal Quality Assurance of Assessment Processes and Practices is the ideal qualification if you want to become the lead IQA in your organisation; a stepping stone for individuals working towards their career growth.
 Once this qualification is achieved, you will not only be able to quality assure the assessment process, but also lead and maintain the team of internal verifiers and assessors in your organisation.

 Level 4 IQA Qualification